 No, the intention of the New Spaces Fund is to create new licensed child care spaces.
 If the project is relocating and not creating new child care spaces, it does not qualify for funding.
 However, if the organization is moving to a new location to increase the number of spaces, it may be eligible.
 If the relocation is required due to emergency circumstances, it may be eligible for funding through the ChildCareBC Maintenance Fund.

-Extending hours of school-aged care spaces to include before- and after-school care in addition to after-school care, does not create new spaces.
-If a project proposes before OR after school care only, the spaces are considered half spaces.
+Extending hours of existing school-aged care spaces to include either before-school or after-school care, does not create new spaces.
+If a new project proposes before- OR after-school care only, the spaces are considered half spaces.
 A full-time licensed space offers a minimum of 4 hours care per day.

 For before and after school spaces, this means before-school space for 2 hours and an after school space for 2 hours, at minimum to count as a full time space.